gmc-code/PC-Microbit-Extension-backup/docs/class_examples/restaurant_class.rst

 Restaurant Class
 ====================================================

-| Set the Restaurant's name, food type, open hours on calling the Restaurant classas well as setting the number of tables booked to 0.
+| Set the Restaurant's name, food type, open hours on calling the Restaurant class, as well as setting the number of tables booked to 0.
-| Write a method, get_info(), to print a descriptive line, using f strings:
+| Write a method, get_info(), to print a descriptive line, using f-strings:
-| Write methods ot set the number of tables booked and increment them.
+| Write a method to set the number of tables booked and a method to increment them.

 .. admonition:: Tasks